olaals/datasets-rgb-pose-estimation/README.md

 More materials can be found at [ambientcg](https://ambientcg.com/)

 ### Background
 Backgrounds granting realstic lightning is included in the form of HDR images.
-The HDR images are placed in [assets/hdri](assets/hdri)
+The HDR images are placed in [assets/hdri](assets/hdri).
+More HDRIs can be found at [polyhaven](https://polyhaven.com/hdris)

 ## Creating a dataset
 ```bash